-“IRO re-integratie wat is het” refers to the Dutch term IRO (Individuele Re-integratieovereenkomst), meaning an Individual Reintegration Agreement in which UWV can purchase a tailored reintegration programme from a chosen provider for someone receiving benefits.
+“IRO re-integratie wat is het” refers to the Dutch term IRO (Individuele Re-integratieovereenkomst), a former UWV scheme in which someone receiving benefits chose their own reintegration agency and, together with UWV, purchased a tailored reintegration programme from that chosen provider.
+UWV has since phased out the IRO as a separate scheme; it is held in the UWV archive.
 In practice, it is a set of concrete agreements on goals, duration and activities aimed at returning to suitable work.
 Confusion often arises in the context of track 2 (spoor 2), because track 2 is a mandatory employer-led route during sickness absence, while IRO is a UWV instrument for people in a benefit situation.
 This article explains how IRO relates to track 2 and when it does or does not apply.

 What is IRO reintegration and who is it for?